 This oak kitchen had an arched door profile, but NO exposed hinges, which made me super happy.
-However, because of the doors, painting was definitely the best option.
 Sadly, I don’t have a great ‘before’ shot as it was a Realtor’s photo (I’m not allowed to use them, I only use photos from my E-Design clients), but I do have a snippet of another area of the kitchen…

 See this project and a few others here

-Notice how they also filled in the bulkhead to give the cabinets a full-height/custom look – and the island is WICKED gorgeous in BM Ocean Floor!
+Notice how they also filled in the bulkhead to give the cabinets a full-height/custom look – and the island is WICKED gorgeous in Benjamin Moore Ocean Floor!

 In this next kitchen, the countertop and backsplash were circa the early 2000s, but still doing the job the homeowner wanted them to do (personally, I’m a BIG fan of travertine tile).
 BUT these finishes didn’t work well with the strong red of the cabinets.
-We also had that darned arched top to consider as well, which meant it was
+We also had that darn arched top to consider as well which meant it was

 drinking painting time!